OpusCapita/as-gateway/README.md

 The folder structure is standard with the exception of the frontend.
 Below some highlighted areas of the code:

     .
-    ├── src
+    ├── config              # External config that cannot reside in src/main/resources ├── src
     │   ├── main
     │   │   ├── client      # Frontend written in React